MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 ### Source Code

 The source code for the PoC, which utilizes Ollama with local LLMs, specifically Llama3:8b, can be found [here](https://github.com/MariuszJM/Web-Chaos-To-Order).

+## Example Use Cases
+- sam config run after same periods of time with the same period of time horizon to see what change in certein domain ?

+- thoosing the besto sours to finde t reliable sources to answer specific quseion
+- make it easier to learn na a =n organize way step by step wrom geral to specific

 ## Conclusions